 In this guide, I have listed the best sights and experiences in Mleiha.
 Most of the activities are completely free, while some come at a price for those of you who are looking for an organized hassle-free, or more luxurious time out in the UAE desert.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep my blog running and grow by creating more awesome free content for you.

 10 Things to Do in Mleiha, UAE- Your Ultimate Guide

 This Mleiha guide covers everything from adventure to cultural activities, as well as places to stay should you choose to spend a night in this magical place.
 If you are visiting Dubai, I strongly recommend adding Mleiha to your day out of the city schedule.
-Popular among locals and residents, but less known for tourists, Mleiha makes it a perfect getaway in the wilderness of the UAE.
-You will be surprised how many awesome things you can do in this relatively small area.
+Popular among locals and residents, but less known to tourists, Mleiha makes it a perfect getaway in the wilderness of the UAE.
+You will be surprised by how many awesome things you can do in this relatively small area.
 Therefore, you can easily tick off many of the must-see sights in Mleiha in just one day.

 Here is a list of the best activities and sights in Mleiha, Sharjah, UAE.
 Pick your favorite or tackle them all.
 Keep on reading to find all the useful information about each activity to help you prepare for your Mleiha adventure.